dobtco/filterer/README.md

 #### Pagination

-Filterer supports basic pagination (described here).
-For advanced functionality or integrating with other gems, see [alternative solutions section](#alternative-pagination-solutions).
+Filterer includes its own pagination logic (described here).
+To use filterer with other gems, see the [alternative solutions section](#alternative-pagination-solutions).
+(This will likely be the supported behavior in the next major release.)

 In your controller:
 ```ruby